goderich/ml/README.md

 The latter is apparently used more often and still gives the best results while also being the quickest to execute.

+Using word embeddings with vector averages means I'm manipulating 300-dimensional vectors, a lot smaller than the many tens of thousands of dimensions I had in the naive implementation.
+This makes learning very quick: a linear kernel takes around 20 seconds on our server, and an rbf kernel around 30 seconds.

+The results are also a lot better: 73-75% correct.
+This drops with a C of 0.01 or lower due to underfitting.